nialmeid2/code-test-niuro/frontend/README.md

 	3. I did use rounded borders at the cards, pure flat is a little bit too restrictive

 12. **Docker**: Docker makes it easier to simulate how would the entirety of the app run in production

+13. **Minor Quality of life Adjustments**: The previous version had a bug where the already found movies on the search screen would flicker on infinite scrolling.
+I patched that by forcing refetch to be called also on the first call to the API and setting the rendered list there